Skip to main content

 Sessions are built from several event sources:

-• Client hooks send AI IDE activity from Cursor, Claude Code, and Codex
+• Client hooks send AI IDE activity from Cursor, Claude Code, Codex, and Hermes

 • Runlayer Agents stream run activity into the same session model